LOOKING FOR INFORMATION

 ABP Cost-Sharing & Comparison to Standard Medicaid Services

-Medicaid recipients in the Other Adult Group who have special health care needs may qualify to receive Standard Medicaid services without any co-payments, except for unnecessary use of brand name drugs or the emergency department.
+Medicaid recipients in the Other Adult Group who have special health care needs may qualify to receive Standard Medicaid services.
 Individuals who have a serious or complex medical condition, a terminal illness, a chronic substance use disorder, a serious mental illness, or a disability that significantly impairs their ability to perform one or more activities of daily living, may choose to receive services under the ABP or under Standard Medicaid.

 Individuals who believe they have special health care needs should contact their Centennial Care managed care organization (MCO).
-Native American individuals who are not enrolled with a Centennial Care MCO should call the Qualis Health Third-Party Assessor (TPA) toll-free at (866) 962-2180.
-Qualis Health will help determine if the individual has special health care needs and is eligible to receive Standard Medicaid services.
+Native American individuals who are not enrolled with a Centennial Care MCO should call the Third-Party Assessor (TPA) toll-free at (866) 962-2180.
+The Third-Party Assessor (TPA) will help determine if the individual has special health care needs and is eligible to receive Standard Medicaid services.
 Individuals with special health care needs may choose whether they want to receive services under the ABP or under the Standard Medicaid program.